 The European Banking Authority (EBA) clarified a number of aspects in relation to the use of public and private payment moratoria (i.e. the legislative and non-legislative proposals referred to in these guidelines) in its statement of 25 March2020.
 It also, however, noted that further detailed guidance was necessary to ensure consistent application.
-Consequently, these guidelines aim to provide clarity on the treatment of legislative and non-legislative moratoria applied before 30 June 2020.
-However, the EBA may extend this time limit at a late stage, should this be considered necessary.
+Consequently, these guidelines aim to provide clarity on the treatment of legislative and non-legislative moratoria applied before 31 March 2021.